Mildred Earp: 1940s

 In 1948 Earp made a new transition from sidearm to overhand pitching.
 She obtained mixed results, after going 15–14 (.517) with a 1.31 ERA and 166 strikeouts, while ranking sixth in ERA and seventh in strikeouts.
 She also recorded a no-hitter against the Chicago Colleens early in the season.
 At this point, Grand Rapids won the Eastern Division with a 77–47 mark and advanced to the playoffs.
 In the first round the Chicks defeated South Bend, three to two games, but were swept in the second round by Fort Wayne in three contests.
 Earp earned two of the three wins in the first round, including a one-hit shutout, but allowed six runs in six innings in decisive Game 3 of the second round.
 Earp produced almost identical numbers in 1949, when she went 14–10 (.583) with 143 strikeouts and a 1.83 ERA.
-Grand Rapids finished third with a 57–54 record and classified for the postseason.
+Grand Rapids finished third with a 57–54 record and qualified for the postseason.
 She was the winner in decisive Game 3 of the first round, knocking out her nemesis Fort Wayne, but lost her only start in the semifinals to the eventual champion Rockford Peaches, who defeated South Bend in four games.